What Medicine Can Learn From Doctors And Researchers With Disabilities

 Bonnielin Swenor has devoted her life to studying visual impairment in older adults.
 But for a long time, she didn't often discuss the motivation fueling her work — that she herself has low vision.

 Swenor, an assistant professor of ophthalmology at the Wilmer Eye Institute at Johns Hopkins University, has myopic macular degeneration, a condition that leaves her with extremely limited vision.
-Basic tasks exhaust her visual processing power, so she has to manage her time with precision, which hasn't stopped her from having a prolific career as a researcher and epidemiologist.
+Basic tasks exhaust her visual processing power, so she has to manage her time with precision.
+This hasn't stopped her from having a prolific career as a researcher and epidemiologist.
 But until recently, she rarely discussed her disability with her peers; she worried that they would judge or dismiss her.

 Then one day, during the course of a study Swenor was conducting, something happened.
-"A patient said to me, 'if you can't talk about your disability as a researcher at the Wilmer Eye Institute, then why should I?'" she remembers.
-She's thought about this every day since.
+"A patient said to me, 'If you can't talk about your disability as a researcher at the Wilmer Eye Institute, then why should I?' " she remembers.
+She has thought about this every day since.
 "If people in scientific and medical professions can't be open about this, what kind of message are we sending to our patients?"

 Bit by bit, Swenor started talking about her disability — and found she had a lot to say.
 This year she has published several articles in high-profile journals, including JAMA and the New England Journal of Medicine, sharing her experiences with disability and urging institutions to include more doctors and scientists with disabilities in their ranks.